-Hydrocephalus refers to the abnormal enlargement of cerebral ventricles and/or subarachnoid space as a result of excess cerebrospinal fluid (CSF) accumulation.
-There are two types of true hydrocephalus: communicating hydrocephalus, which occurs due to decreased CSF absorption or increased CSF production in absence of any CSF-flow obstruction, and noncommunicating hydrocephalus, which occurs due to the obstructed passage of CSF from the ventricles to the subarachnoidal space.
-Both forms cause elevated intracranial pressure (ICP), which leads to headache, nausea, and/or vomiting.
-Specific clinical manifestations include changes in vital signs resulting from brainstem compression and, in congenital hydrocephalus, macrocephaly.
-Normal pressure hydrocephalus (NPH) is a chronic form of communicating hydrocephalus that occurs in older individuals (> 60 years of age).
-NPH occurs due to decreased CSF absorption and manifests with normal ICP because of effective compensation for the slow CSF accumulation through ventricular dilation.
-This ventricular distention leads to the classic presentation of urinary incontinence, dementia, and ataxic gait.
-Hydrocephalus ex vacuo is the enlargement of the ventricles and subarachnoid space due to loss of brain tissue (e.g., cerebral atrophy) and the subsequent filling of the void with CSF.
-It is not considered a true hydrocephalus because ventricular enlargement does not result from CSF accumulation and, accordingly, does not affect intracranial pressure or flow of cerebrospinal fluid.
-CT or MRI (and ultrasound for infants) are important diagnostic procedures for all types of hydrocephalus.
-A CSF tap test confirms the diagnosis of NPH.
-Treatment involves surgical insertion of a shunt, which drains excess CSF into another area of the body (usually the peritoneum).
+Hydrocephalus is the abnormal enlargement of cerebral ventricles and/or subarachnoid space as a result of excess cerebrospinal fluid (CSF) accumulation.
+There are two types of true hydrocephalus: communicating hydrocephalus, which is caused by decreased CSF resorption or increased CSF production in the absence of CSF flow obstruction, and noncommunicating hydrocephalus, which is caused by the obstructed passage of CSF from the ventricles to the subarachnoid space.
+Both forms typically manifest with signs of elevated intracranial pressure (ICP).
+Other clinical manifestations may include changes in vital signs resulting from brainstem compression and, in congenital hydrocephalus, macrocephaly.
+Normal pressure hydrocephalus (NPH) is a gradual-onset chronic form of communicating hydrocephalus that primarily occurs in adults > 60 years of age.
+ICP is normal or mildly elevated; manifestations include a classic triad of gait apraxia, dementia, and urinary incontinence.
+All types of hydrocephalus are diagnosed using MRI brain or CT head; ultrasound is used in children < 18 months of age with an open anterior fontanelle.
+A lumbar puncture may be required (once intracranial lesions with mass effect have been ruled out) to measure opening pressure, obtain CSF samples for analysis, and, if NPH is suspected, perform a CSF tap test.
+Temporizing measures to reduce CSF volume, such as external ventricular drain placement or serial lumbar punctures, may be used in the acute setting.
+Definitive treatment often involves surgical insertion of a shunt that drains excess CSF into another area of the body.
+Hydrocephalus ex vacuo is the enlargement of the ventricles and subarachnoid space due to loss of brain tissue (e.g., cerebral atrophy).
+It is not considered a true hydrocephalus because ventricular enlargement does not result from CSF accumulation and it does not affect ICP or CSF flow.

 - Hydrocephalus is a condition in which CSF accumulates within the cerebral ventricles, causing their enlargement.